PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 ### *Week 11*

-- replace existing api layer
+- Replace existing api layer with the guidance of the mentors

 ### *Week 12*